fedor-malyshkin/fedor-malyshkin.github.io/technologies.md

 ---
 layout: page
-title: Technologies I used and have experience
+title: Technologies that I have used and have experience with
 permalink: /technologies/
 ---

-For implementing a really big and complex software product (specially distributed and processing a lot of different data) you have to use a different technologies to store, process, analyze and visualize these data, to communicate with other systems and users.
+To implement a really large and complex software product (specially distributed and processing a lot of different data), it is necessary to use different technologies for storing, processing, analyzing and visualizing this data, for communication with other systems and users.

-So I have practical experience with such technologies I used in projects:
+Therefore, I have practical experience with such technologies that I have used in projects:

 ## Programming languages
-* Java (more than 5 years of experience: streams, collections, generics, multithreading/concurrent programming, debugging)
+* Java 8-12 (more than 9 years of experience: Stream API, collections, generics, multithreading/concurrency, debugging, garbage collecting)
+* Scala
 * Groovy
-* Scala
 * R (used only for log analysis, data visualization and analysis prototypes)

 ## Databases (RDBMS & NoSQL)
+* Oracle
+* PostgreSQL
 * MySQL
-* PostgreSQL
-* Oracle
 * MongoDB

 ## Application Frameworks